top of page

 Patrick Boyle 1895 - 1970

-He is said to have worked as a taxi driver in New York.
+One story has him working as a taxi driver in New York.
 Perhaps this is true, but in this photo, the car is clearly a studio prop, and this may have given rise to the taxi driver story.
 Having a photo taken with a car to show the folks back home that one is doing well has always been a favourite theme among immigrants!
 However, he doesn't seem to have stayed long before returning to Ireland.
-Perhaps he accompanied his injured brother John home?

 Katie died on 26th February 1938, aged 47.
 Her death certificate eluded me for many years, as her name is incorrectly recorded as ‘Mary Anne’.
 The cause of death is given as ‘Bright’s disease’ (a generic term for a variety of serious kidney conditions) from which she suffered for 12 months. â€‹